camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack-c7.md

 - Spring Boot applications are easy to customize as well as easy to roll out into test and production environments, either on-premise or in the cloud.
 - PostgreSQL has a great track-record for performance.

-There are severa; *advantages using the greenfield stack*:
+There are several *advantages using the greenfield stack*:

 - *Fewer decisions:* Depending on your experience with the Java cosmos, the decisions to chose a stack might not be easy to take.
 So if you don't have special requirements, follow a well-known path.
 - *Proven:* Many of our customers use this stack with great success.